Alex Lifeson: Early life

-Lifeson was born Aleksandar Živojinović (Serbian: Александар Живојиновић) in Fernie, British Columbia.
+Lifeson was born Aleksandar Živojinović (Serbian: Александар Живојиновић) in Fernie, British Columbia on August 27, 1953.
 His parents, Nenad and Melanija Živojinović, were Serb immigrants from Yugoslavia.
 He was raised in Toronto.
 His stage surname of "Lifeson" is a calque of his birth surname Živojinović, which can be literally translated into English as "son of life".
-His formal musical education began on the viola, but he abandoned it in favor of the guitar at the age of 12.
+His formal musical education began on the viola, but he abandoned it in favour of the guitar at the age of 12.
 Lifeson recalls what inspired him to play guitar in a 2008 interview:

 My brother-in-law played flamenco guitar.
 He lent his guitar to me and I grew to like it.
 When you're a kid, you don't want to play an accordion because it would be too boring.
 But your parents might want you to play one, especially if you're from a Yugoslavian family like me.

 His first guitar was a Christmas gift from his father, a six-string Kent classical acoustic which was later replaced by a red 1967 Canora hollowbody.
 During his adolescent years, he was influenced primarily by the likes of Jimi Hendrix, Pete Townshend, Tony Iommi, Jeff Beck, Ritchie Blackmore, Hank Marvin, Eric Clapton, George Harrison, Jimmy Page, Steve Hackett, Alvin Lee, Billy Gibbons, Johnny Winter, Denny Laine, and Allan Holdsworth; he explained in 2011 that "Clapton's solos seemed a little easier and more approachable.
 I remember sitting at my record player and moving the needle back and forth to get the solo in 'Spoonful.'
 But there was nothing I could do with Hendrix."
 In 1963, Lifeson met future Rush drummer John Rutsey in school.
 Both interested in music, they decided to form a band.
 Lifeson was primarily a self-taught guitarist with the only formal instruction coming from a high school friend in 1971 who taught classical guitar lessons.
 This training lasted for roughly a year and a half.

 When Lifeson was 17, he had an argument with his parents about his future; he wanted to drop out of high school to pursue his dream of becoming a professional guitarist.
 A video of the argument was part of a 1973 Canadian documentary, Come On Children, about the struggles of 10 adolescents.
 The argument was also included in two documentaries about Rush, Beyond the Lighted Stage (2010) and Time Stand Still (2016).